darkpixel-code/Rent-Ledger-System/README.md

-# 🏠 Rent Ledger Microservices System
+# 🏠 Rent Ledger System

 A production-grade Rent Ledger Application built using **FastAPI**, **PostgreSQL**, and **Docker**.
 The application features a architecture that separates core ledger operations from mock payment processing gateways, complete with a dynamic Bootstrap-based web dashboard.